 Jerry Remy's, Cask 'n' Flagon, and Boston Beer Works are just a few favorite Boston neighborhood bars where you can cheer the Boston Red Sox, Bruins, Celtics, and Patriots while enjoying a good meal and of course, some tasty brew.

 Predictably, most Boston sports bars cluster around Fenway Park and TD Garden ("the Gah-den" to locals).

 Several Boston sports bars can almost double as sports museums.
-As you sip your Guinness or Sam Adams beer, you can examine walls covered with Boston Bruins memorabilia, old Boston baseball tickets, photos, Red Sox jerseys, and many more artifacts from Boston sports teams.
+As you sip your Guinness or Sam Adams beer, check out the walls covered with Boston Bruins memorabilia, old Boston baseball tickets, photos, Red Sox jerseys, and many more artifacts from Boston sports teams.